onzag/itemize/README.md

 Itemize was made so that it doesn't assume any primary language, internationalization is enforced, as it has a global approach.

-Itemize is also able to track the user IP using an IPstack api key in order to be able to predict a first's user language and region.
+Itemize is also able to track the user IP in order to be able to predict a first's user language and region.

 ### Currency and Currency Exchanges